aamend/hadoop-primitive-clustering/README.md

 V1={0:123, 1:23, 2:55,  3:141, 4:22}
 V2={0:23,  1:55, 2:141, 3:22}
 ```

-These vectors are totally different using most of standard Mathematical measures Mahout provides (e.g. *Euclidean*).
+These vectors are totally different using most of standard distance measures Mahout provides (e.g. *Euclidean*).
 I can still change the way my vectors are created, but none of the solution I tried were considering my arrays as a **sequence of IDs** and furthermore a sequence of IDs **where the order matters**. *Levensthein* metric (that is usually used for fuzzy string matching) is a perfect match as it compares sequences of IDs and not only IDs as numbers.

 - I had to create a new set of *DistanceMeasure* taking arrays as Input parameters.